Breast Implant Surgery Risks

 Choosing whether or not a breast surgery is right for you is a very personal decision.
 Breast enhancement surgery, like all surgery, carries certain risks and complications.

-Your surgeon and nurse advisor will take you through the risks and complications associated with breast surgery to ensure you understand and answer any questions or concerns you may have.
+Your surgeon and nurse coordinator will take you through the risks and complications associated with breast surgery to ensure you understand and answer any questions or concerns you may have.

 After this you’ll be asked to sign a consent form indicating you fully understand the procedure, the associated risks, and potential complications issues.